 Transfer of Ownership

 Planning your eventual exit from your business should be one of the most crucial parts of your estate and retirement planning.
-Putting together a comprehensive plan now can provide you retirement income, reduced taxes, and even let you benefit a charity.
+Putting together a comprehensive plan now can provide retirement income, reduced taxes, and even let you benefit a charity.

-It is critical to choose your business entity wisely so your taxation, liability protection, and transition to the next generation go smoothly.
+It’s critical to choose your business entity wisely so your taxation, liability protection, and transition to the next generation go smoothly.
 Without a proper plan, you may not get the chance to pass on your business at all.
 You must put together a succession plan for the good of your company.

 Articles of Incorporation